-But then hearing he was a hearty 91 when he died, my emotion moved into one of gladness that he’d lived a long and full life and had passed on something very precious to us.
+But then hearing he was a hearty 91 when he died, my emotion soon lifted – this was a man who’d lived a long and full life and had passed on something very precious to a whole generation.
 I hadn’t realised quite how precious until I heard the radio programme explain where his inspiration had come for that most polite, yet downright chaotic, bear.
 Continue reading

 I came across this gem of a book last year but discovered it too late in December to tell you all about it.
 If you haven’t already done your Christmas shopping this is a wonderful present for anyone who has a faith or loves poetry – or both.